Use all of Jetpack’s features by connecting your site to a WordPress.com account.

-Your Hosting Provider
+Your Hosting Provider account

-Your hosting provider is the company you pay to host your website.
-This is usually a company like Bluehost, Hostgator, WP Engine, Dreamhost, or many others.
-Your host will give you an account that you use to log in to your control panel.
+Your host will give you an account that you use to log in to your control panel, also known as cPanel.
 Depending on the company, this is where you access error logs, the server’s file manager, e-mail settings, billing information, and more.

 WP Admin Dashboard